NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Sindhuja Vilipala
 I have worked on my part of the presentation i.e., SpeechRecognition and demonstrated those learned concepts in the workshop.

+###### Madhupriya Gundeti
+we presented a workshop on functionalities that we are using in our project and also gained some knowledge about other functionalities from other teams.

 ------------------------------------------------------------------------------------------------
 #### September 30th
 ###### Srujan Kumar Reddy Yeruva